AckerlyXu/heima/articles/service-bus-messaging/service-bus-java-how-to-use-amqp.md

 - **[jndi_name]**: The logical name of the destination.
 This is the name that will be resolved in the Java application using the JNDI IntialContext.lookup() method.
 - **[physical_name]**: The name of the Service Bus entity to which the application sends or receives messages.

+> [!NOTE]
-> [AZURE.NOTE] When receiving from a Service Bus topic subscription, the physical name specified in JNDI should be the name of the topic.
+> When receiving from a Service Bus topic subscription, the physical name specified in JNDI should be the name of the topic.
 The subscription name is provided when the durable subscription is created in the JMS application code.
 The [Service Bus AMQP 1.0 developer's guide](/documenatation/articles/service-bus-amqp-dotnet/) provides more details on working with Service Bus topic subscriptions from JMS.

 ### Write the JMS application